jamesocoder/apf-filler/README.md

 To obtain an XML file that lists all of the fields on the form, first fill every field with dummy data.
 Then, using Adobe Acrobat, Menu->Form Options->Export Data...

 Make sure to choose XML as the file type.

+## Setup

+This was written with Python 3.12.4

+Make sure to install pip with your Python installation, then use `pip install pyinstaller`.
+This package assists with turning the script into an .exe file.

+## How to build

+The .exe file can be built with `python -m PyInstaller --onefile ./src/main.py`

+## How to run

+The program can either be run without Python installed after it is built into an .exe or directly from the python file with Python installed.
+To run it directly from the script, use `python ./src/main.py`.